 We held an online Budget Wrap-Up event, where we explained the updates and how they affected Australian businesses in an easy to explain way, in half an hour.

 We also have a downloadable 30 page booklet with all the figures and specifics.
-When you register to watch our recording, we’ll send you this too.
+If you registered to watch this, you got this emailed to you.